Funding for projects that are widely used or promising with the potential to scale.

 Our targeted projects funding is for programmes that don’t fit into our themed rounds or place-based funding, but are widely used or promising with the potential to scale.
 We’ll provide the resources to fund, evaluate and learn from them.

-We are only likely to make up to five targeted project grants each year.
-Applications will be therefore assessed both individually and competitively against other proposals submitted during the same rolling period.
+Applications are assessed both individually and competitively against other proposals submitted during the same rolling period.

 Organisations can apply for targeted projects funding against two strands of activity.
 Across both strands there is a requirement for organisations to have significant match funding.
 This can include in-kind contributions or previously secured grant funding, for example, if project staff time is already paid for – by you, a partner or other funder – those staff costs will count as match funding.